ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A client must initially know the following:

 * The identity of an Oblivious Gateway Resource.
-This might include some information about what oblivious target resources the Oblivious Gateway resource supports.
+This might include some information about what Oblivious Target Resources the Oblivious Gateway resource supports.

 * The details of an HPKE public key that the Oblivious Gateway Resource